 “Cases are up 194 percent.
 It isn’t just that testing has gone up, it’s that the virus has spread,” the Fox News host said in response.

 A recent poll by ABC News and The Washington Post showed Americans trusted challenger Joe Biden more to handle the pandemic than Trump.
 The former vice president holds a commanding 20-point lead over the sitting president in coronavirus response, with 54 percent of those polled trusting Biden over just 34 percent who trust Trump.

 A New York Times report released this weekend also indicated that the Trump administration pivoted its coronavirus response as early as April in an effort to declare victory over the virus.

-“Over a critical period beginning in mid-April, President Trump and his team convinced themselves that the outbreak was fading, that they had given state governments all the resources they needed to contain its remaining ’embers’ and that it was time to ease up on the lockdown,” the report stated.
+“Over a critical period beginning in mid-April, President Trump and his team convinced themselves that the outbreak was fading, that they had given state governments all the resources they needed to contain its remaining ’embers’ and that it was time to ease up on the lockdown,” he the report stated.

 Then it took White House officials until early June to realize they were wrong; the virus was not disappearing and case numbers were not declining.

-Mr Trump mentioned his “embers” terminology about the coronavirus when speaking to Mr Wallace, claiming that was still the case across the majority of the US.
+Mr. Trump mentioned his “embers” terminology about the coronavirus when speaking to Mr. Wallace, claiming that was still the case across the majority of the US.

 “We have embers and we do have flames.
 Florida became more flame-like, but it is going to be under control,” the president said.